webpack-contrib/expose-loader/README.md

 > [!WARNING]
 >
-> `%20` is space in a query string, because you can't use spaces in URLs
+> `%20` represents a `space` in a query string because spaces are not allowed in URLs.

 ```js
 import $ from "expose-loader?exposes=$,jQuery!jquery";